Recent Ransomware Attacks Should Be Treated as A “Wake-up Call”

 Thus, why don’t you backup your important files before Ransomware attacks you?

-It will give you two choices at first.
-If your computer is safe, click I Want to Backup to backup files.
+It will give you two choices to backup your PC: backup within/without Windows.
 If your computer is inflected, choose Create Bootable Media to create a bootable media and then perform an offline backup without virus running.

-Here gives you an example of backup files with AOMEI Backupper Free.
+Here gives you an example of backup files with AOMEI Backupper Standard.

 Step 1.
 Connect your external hard drive to your computer.
 Download this freeware.
 Install and launch it.

 Once the recent Ransomware attacks your computer and encrypted your important files, don’t panic.
-You can use AOMEI Backupper Free to restore files after removing the Ransomware.
+You can use AOMEI Backupper Standard to restore files after removing the Ransomware.
 Now, backup your files frequently.